|

 A very bizarre bug makes the (anyway primitive) sequencer unusable; when alternating notes in different octaves are recorded, some of the notes (typically those of higher octaves) are skipped; but unlike YM-2100 here they already don't sound during record and not only during playback, and the sequencer doesn't attempt to record polyphonic notes.

 The demo melodies are nice but fairly short and employ a monophonic main voice with standard accompaniment.
+I confirmed wrong melody names from the Holtek HT3492 datasheet.

 The 8 demo melodies are: